This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 The baked cheesecake will rise above the cake pan rim.
 As such, it is important to use a cake pan at least 3-inches deep.

-If you like to use a larger pan (say 8-inch or 9-inch round), this recipe will create a short and shallow cheesecake.
-It will not produce the same rich and luscious texture.
+You’ll find a lot of recipes use springform pan, which you could use.
+However, a larger size pan (say 8-inch or 9-inch round) will create a short and shallow cheesecake.
+It will not produce the same rich and lusciousness, especially if you wish to achieve a melty molten-like texture in the center.

 2. Parchment Paper